rdlauer/articles/blues/geofencing/geofencing.md

 ### Firebase?

-Right.
-Here is an example of the Firebase vs Google Cloud Platform confusion.
+Right. `yarn add firebase` is an example of the Firebase vs Google Cloud Platform confusion.
 As noted above, both Firebase and GCP offer access to Firestore.
 The APIs for accessing Firestore are in the Firebase SDK.

-Why is this important?
-Well, we are going to use the Firebase SDK to access our data from Firestore.
+We are going to use the Firebase SDK to access our data from Firestore.
 For example, to pull in all of the data from our `mapdata` collection, we use this code in the `Map.js` component:

 	let mapData = db.collection('mapdata');
 	let allPoints = await mapData.get();